 Muslims are followers of the Islamic faith.
-Islam is an Abrahamic, monotheistic religion that began in the 7th century B.C., though its roots are believed to date back further.
+Islam is an Abrahamic, monotheistic religion that began in the 7th century A.D., though its roots are believed to date back further.
+Islam was created in the city of Mecca, located in modern-day Saudi Arabia.
 Most Muslims live in North and Central Africa, the Middle East, and Southeast Asia.

 Islam is the world's second-largest religion